 - Once you scroll down you are wowed by wonderful images and details about the scooter.

-- At the end there is a call-to-action to join the emailing list.
+- In the end there is a call-to-action to join the mailing list.

 - The design reminds me of the Apple website.
 Stylish and effect.